 To be able to play and wash a happy Thai elephant in a waterfall is once in a lifetime experience.
 Both us and the elephants enjoyed cooling down underneath the epic flowing waterfall.

-History of the Karen Tribe and Chiang mai elephant in Thailand
+History of the Karen Tribe and Chiang Mai elephant in Thailand

-Throughout time the Thailand elephants have been a crucial part the power of the kings of Thailand.
+Throughout time the Thailand elephants have been a crucial part of the power of the kings of Thailand.
 The more elephants a king had the more powerful he was to his enemy.

-Furthermore, in the early 1900’s the amount of elephants in Thailand was around 100,000 and over a century later that number has upsetting been reduced to around 3000 and most of these living in elephant nature parks.
+Furthermore, in the early 1900’s the number of elephants in Thailand was around 100,000 and over a century later that number has upsetting been reduced to around 3000 and most of these living in elephant nature parks.

 The elephant sanctuary in Chiang Mai have to purchase the ex-worker elephants or the actively mistreated elephants, this is why they actively seek support to help care for these majestic animals.
-However, unfortunately the elephants are not cheap to rescue.
+However, unfortunately, the elephants are not cheap to rescue.
 For example, we discovered an ex-worker elephant in Thailand can cost around $60,000, this is why they need our support in rescuing the elephants.

 How does the Thailand elephant sanctuaries know if an elephant needs rescuing?